SyneticNL/Hyral/packages/vue/documentation/Vuex.md

 // Any change to the Collection will be automatically committed and you generally will not need this mutation.
 $store.commit('hyral_book/SET_COLLECTION', collection)

-// Will commit the resource to the store once loaded.
+// Will commit the resource to the store once loaded, will immediately commit an empty resource.
 $store.dispatch('hyral_book/LOAD_RESOURCE', id)

 // Will trigger the collection.load() method.
 You can also just call the load method directly.